L3ad Solutions

 Takeaway

-Before your next pitch, ask three questions: What's your biggest frustration with your current setup?
-What's costing you the most right now?
-What would change if that problem disappeared?
-Listen for the pain, then pitch to that pain, not your services.
+Before your next pitch, ask three questions: what's your biggest frustration with your current setup, what's costing you most right now, and what would change if that problem disappeared?
+Listen for the pain, then pitch to that pain, not your feature list.

 how to pitch your services to local businesses